Webinar: Shortlisted projects for the CIMUSET Award 2024

 Join us for a special webinar presenting the three shortlisted projects for the CIMUSET Award 2024, each representing groundbreaking approaches to science education and community engagement in museums around the world.
 These projects highlight the transformative power of museums as spaces for innovation, sustainability, and inclusive learning.

-This CIMUSET webinar offers a unique opportunity to learn from these exemplary projects that redefine science engagement, foster resilience, and inspire communities.
+This CIMUSET webinar, co-hosted with Ingenium, Canada’s Museums of Science and Innovation, offers a unique opportunity to learn from these exemplary projects that redefine science engagement, foster resilience, and inspire communities.

 Presentations